privatenumber/tsx/README.md

 ### Does it support all TypeScript language features?

-Most TypeScript files will "just work", but some less common language features are not supported:
+Most TypeScript files will "just work", but some less common language features are not supported by esbuild:

-- `emitDecoratorMetadata`: decorators can't be used with tsx because they aren't supported by esbuild (see [issue #37](https://github.com/esbuild-kit/tsx/issues/37#issuecomment-1159618330))
+- `emitDecoratorMetadata`: decorators can't be used with tsx

+Refer to the [TypeScript Caveats](https://esbuild.github.io/content-types/#typescript-caveats) section in the esbuild documentation for further details.